-- Sending a large number of emails on a single day
+- Sending a large number of emails within a short span of time

 - Sending to a large number of recipients per email

-- Sending an unusually huge size of Outgoing emails in a single day
+- Sending an unusually large size of Outgoing emails in a single day

 - Sending emails to an unusually large number of recipients on a single day